Trashpanda70/Pokemon-Stats-Page/README.md

 Support might soon come for having executable file since NodeJS v20 supports [making executable files that can run on machines without NodeJS](https://nodejs.org/api/single-executable-applications.html).
 But this would be something for the future.

+## Quick Answers to Questions:
-To check for updates you can follow [these instructions](#how-do-i-check-for-updates)
+- To check for updates you can follow [these instructions](#how-do-i-check-for-updates).
+These update would be for bug fixes or changes to Pokemon stats/moves etc. (Maybe a new feature but probably not idk).
 - Note that there are no spaces in move and ability names due to how they are stored in the game files.
-- When looking at the level that Pokemon learn moves at, a level of 0 means the Pokemon learns that move when it evolves into that species (moves learned on evolution)
+- When looking at the level that Pokemon learn moves at, a level of 0 means the Pokemon learns that move when it evolves into that species (moves learned on evolution).
+A level of 1 means that the Pokemon (most likely) can only be taught the move via the move reminder.
+- Alternate forms are not shown, however, the only changes for alternate form Pokemon are slight buffs to the other Wormadam forms.
+Rotom alternate forms inherit stats from base Rotom (which has been buffed), and still work the same.

 ## **Installing Docker**